mpv-player/mpv/DOCS/interface-changes.rst

 ::

+ --- mpv 0.34.0 ---
+    - add `--screen-name` and `--fs-screen-name` flags to allow selecting the screen by its name instead of the index
  --- mpv 0.33.0 ---
     - add `--d3d11-exclusive-fs` flag to enable D3D11 exclusive fullscreen mode when the player enters fullscreen.